Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Methodology

 where $\mathbf{D}_{ij}$ is the normalized Euclidean distance between samples $i$ and $j$.
 Similarly $\mathbf{D}_{ij}^{'}$ is the normalized distance defined in Eq.~\ref{mapping loss} between quantum state $i$ and $j$.

-Compared with the existing mapping methods of quantum algorithms, the main difference of the proposed mapping method is applying trainable parameters to maintain the distance relationships between data and quantum states which reduces the information loss.
-Our experiments will show the effectiveness of our method.
+Compared with the existing mapping methods for quantum algorithms, the main difference of the proposed mapping method is applying trainable parameters to maintain the distance relationships between data and quantum states, and which reduces information loss.
+Our experiments will show the effectiveness of this approach.